The Ultimate Money-Saving Guide to DIY Wedding Invitations

 As for the addresses, you can hire a calligrapher, but that’ll cost you a whopping $2-$5 per envelope.
-It’s much more affordable to enlist your friends to help you, or just print pretty labels like these.
+It’s much more affordable to enlist your friends to help you, or to just print pretty labels.

 Don’t forget to include your return address, using a label or stamp.

-Next, it’s time to visit the post office to weigh your entire invitation and see how much postage it’ll require.
-(Note: Square envelopes cost more to mail, so unless you’re really attached to that shape, rectangular is the way to go.)
+The next step is to visit the post office to weigh your entire invitation and see how much postage it’ll require.
+(Note: Square envelopes cost more to mail, so unless you’re really attached to that shape, rectangle is a better option.)

-As for postage stamps, you can purchase custom versions with your face on them — but it’ll cost you more than $1 per stamp.
-Instead, here’s how to save money on Forever stamps.
+As for actual postage stamps, you can purchase custom versions but it’ll cost you more than $1 per stamp.

-When it comes time to finally — blissfully!!! — mail out your invites, it’s a good idea to physically bring them to the post office.
+When it comes time to finally — blissfully!!! — mail out your invites, it’s a good idea to physically take them to the post office.

-That way, you can ask the postal worker to “hand cancel” them (rather than put them through the machine and potentially damage the envelopes).
-Some post offices will do this for free, while others charge up to 20 cents per envelope.
+That way, you can ask the postal worker to hand cancel them (rather than put them through the machine and potentially damage the envelopes).
+Some post offices will do this for free; others charge up to 20 cents per envelope.

 That’s it!
-Now you know how to craft your DIY wedding invitations.
-Now all that’s left to worry about is the band, the food, the cake, the dress, the honeymoon…
+You just finished your DIY wedding invitations.
+Now all that’s left to worry about is the band, the food, the cake, the dress, the honeymoon …